 Authority to manage the investment program is derived from CGC §53600, et seq.
 Management's responsibility for the investment program is hereby delegated for a one-year period by the Board of Directors, to the Executive Manager of Finance and Administration/ Assistant General Manager (EMFA/AGM) Assistant General Manager (AGM) or the General Manager (GM) who shall thereafter assume full responsibility for those transactions until the delegation of authority is revoked by the Board of Directors.
 Subject to review, the Board of Directors may renew the delegation of authority each year.
 The EMFA/AGM AGM or the GM shall establish written procedures for the operation of the investment program consistent with this Investment Policy.
 Procedures should include reference to safekeeping, wire transfer agreements, collateral/depository agreements and banking services contracts, as appropriate.
-Such procedures shall include explicit delegation of authority to persons/positions responsible for investment transactions.
-No person may engage in an investment transaction except as provided under the terms of this Investment Policy and the procedures established by the EMFA/AGM Assistant General Manager (AGM) or the General Manager (GM) and Administration.
-The EMFA/AGM AGM or the GM shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinates.
+Such procedures shall include explicit delegation of authority to persons/positions responsible for investment Policy and the procedures established by the EMFA/AGM AGM or the GM shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinates.